The-Marcy-Lab-School/CLI-Task-Manager/README.md

 **Investigation Questions:**

 * Find the variables, functions, parameters, and object property names in the application.
 Do they clearly describe the content they hold / the functionality they perform?
 What patterns do you see in naming?
-* What data persists throughout the application's runtime versus what data is temporary?
+* What data persists as long as the application is running versus what data is only used temporarily?
 How does the persistence of data influence where we declare our variables?

 **My Notes:**